cse110-sp26-group7/Tech-Warmup-II-Better-Slot-Machine/strategyDocs/game_design.md

 The Privacy Mode as specified above gives users reasonable privacy control (similar to what banking and password apps offer) without the deception layer.

+### 13.3 Resolved

+This was previously flagged as a team discussion item and has been resolved in favor of the banking-app pattern described in §13.1.
+Decision logged in §18.1.

 ---

 ## 14. Progression, Retention, and Daily Systems